HB-1925

 Plain Language

-The Department of Human Services may request additional information and evidence from MA or CHIP managed care plans beyond the annual compliance statement to ensure compliance.
+The Department of Human Services may request additional information and evidence from MA/CHIP managed care plans at any time regarding their AI disclosure, responsible use, and compliance statements.
+Plans must maintain documentation ready for regulatory production on demand.

 Statutory Text